mohcine1789/ui-selenium-tests/README.md

 7. [Selenoid](https://github.com/aerokube/selenoid)
 ### Framework overview

-The framework is a selenium wrapper where every page is represented with a java Class (Page object Model), and selenium methods are sitting in one place where they can be reused.

-The tests are run can be run locally DriverManager#getDriver() or on remote server using Selenoid by calling DriverManager#getDriver(String url)
+The framework is a selenium wrapper where every page is represented with a java Class (Page object Model) The tests can be run locally by calling DriverManager#getDriver() or on remote server using Selenoid by calling DriverManager#getDriver(String url)

 ### Requirements